Jack Hutchinson (footballer, born 1880)

-Jack Hutchinson (14 February 1880 – 27 October 1949) was an Australian rules footballer who played in the Victorian Football Association (VFA) between 1899 and 1910.
+John Hutchinson (14 February 1880 – 27 October 1949) was an Australian rules footballer who played in the Victorian Football Association (VFA) between 1899 and 1910.
 He played his first two seasons for the Port Melbourne Football Club then crossed to the Richmond Football Club in 1903 and played there until they left VFA at the end of the 1907 season.
 He then had two seasons for the Footscray Football Club and ended his career back at Port.

 A talented full forward, he was the VFA's leading goalkicker for five out of eight seasons from 1901 to 1908.
 In 1905 he missed several matches due to injury, however, he still managed to kick 41 goals for the Tigers (only seven short of the season's leader) and play in the Richmond premiership side.
 He also played in Footscray's 1908 premiership.